moismailzai/symfony_active_directory_authenticator/README.md

-# Building a Symfony Active Directory Authenticator using LDAP
+# Building a Symfony Active Directory authenticator using LDAP
 This is a simple example that authenticates against [ForumSystems](https://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/) public Active Directory service.
 You can log in using any of the following login / password pairs: